 When I finished my Ph.D. at the University of Wisconsin–Madison, I was hoping to contribute to policy discussions at the national level in a serious way.
 And I was hoping to do so quickly.
 I can think of no better place for that than CBO.
 I know my work has informed debates among policymakers, and it has been cited by major news outlets.
 It is gratifying to know that people listen to what CBO says.

 Coming out of graduate school, I was faced with the decision of whether to go “academic” or not.
 I must say, I’ve never regretted opting out of those tenure-track assistant professor days (and nights).
 Besides, CBO offers a variety of outlets for its analysts’ work.
-Some of the projects here are longer term, giving you time to really delve into the details of an issue (an example is our 2008 paper Recent Trends in the Variability of Individual Earnings and Household Income).
+Some of the projects here are longer term, giving you time to really delve into the details of an issue (an example is our 2014 paper The Effects of a Minimum-Wage Increase on Employment and Family Income).
 Other projects are shorter term and focus on answering a specific question more quickly (for instance, our 2010 issue brief Social Security Disability Insurance: Participation Trends and Their Implications).
 CBO is very supportive of analysts who want to publish in academic journals (as I have) and encourages participation in conferences and in the economics community overall.
 Since coming here, I have also taken the opportunity to teach as an adjunct professor in the Georgetown economics department.
 The ability to switch things up is one of the things that keeps the job fresh and interesting.

 CBO has a stellar reputation for producing excellent and objective analyses of tough issues in a timely and accessible way.
 That’s no mean feat.
 We are a small agency, but the bang for the buck here is incredible.
 The people are smart, hard-working, dedicated, and engaged.
 There is at least one expert on every domestic program or policy issue.
-Our editorial staff cannot be beat.
-The support staff is fantastic.
-It didn't surprise anyone here that we were ranked one of the best places to work in the federal government.
+Our editorial staff cannot be beat and our support staff is fantastic.

 The work is rewarding and interesting in its own right, but it is the people at CBO who keep things lively and fun on a day-to-day basis.
 CBO’ers are sailors, glass blowers, linguists, sports enthusiasts, runners, triathletes, actors—the list goes on and on.
 We also have people who devote time and energy to a wide variety of charities, including Race for the Cure, homeless shelters, and mentoring programs for local at-risk youth.
 It really is amazing—no one seems to do anything halfway around here!